MIT-SPARK/Ouroboros/README.md

 ## ROS Integration

-Ouroboros is integrated with ROS in `extras/ouroboros_ros`, which is a valid ROS package.
+Ouroboros is integrated with ROS in `ouroboros_ros`, which is a valid ROS package.
 Once you have built `ouroboros_ros` in your ROS workspace, you can run the Ouroboros ROS node with `roslaunch ouroboros_ros vlc_server_node.launch`.
 When using the node with you datasets, you will need